Adds shade, curb appeal, structure, and long-term property value.

 What matters before planting day

-Why planting quality matters
+Why professional tree planting matters

 Planting process